“If you have never spent a night under the stars, then you have never truly lived.” Joey Holmes

 1Have a health boost

 There’s no getting away from the necessity to use your body a lot more whilst camping than in everyday life.
 From the moment you set your wellies in the mud to the moment you haul your aching muscles into the car to go home, you will be moving, in one way or another.
 And if you’re not, then your body will be working harder than normal to regulate it’s own temperature, thus using up more energy.
-Even the laziest of loungers out there will find it hard to resist getting involved in some kind of silly camping game that involves moving more than just your drink to your mouth.
-There are a ton of proven health benefits to spending time in the outdoors, so for more information take a read of the health benefits of camping.
+Plus, even the laziest of loungers out there will find it hard to resist getting involved in some kind of silly camping game that involves moving more than just your drink to your mouth.
+There are a ton of proven health benefits to spending time in the outdoors, so for more information take a read of our article on the health benefits of camping.

 2Get some headspace

 It’s not just our physical health that benefits from time out in the wild.
 Camping also provides the perfect opportunity to clear the mind from everyday chatter, often without even knowing it.
 I love nothing more than getting out on a hike where my only mental challenge is to get from A to B without getting lost.
 In our modern world of constant overstimulation, it has become something of a necessity for me to get away from it all at least once a month.
-If you’re serious about getting more headspace then I highly recommend the Headspace app which can help you develop some simple habits that you can then practice at camp!
+If you’re serious about getting more headspace then I highly recommend the Headspace app which can help you develop some simple habits that you can then practice at camp.

 4Have an adventure

-To me, there are many ways of defining adventure, from crossing the Antarctic unsupported to climbing a tree in your backyard.
+To me, there are many ways of defining adventure.
+From crossing the Antarctic unsupported to climbing a tree in your backyard.
 Having done some pretty exciting adventures in my time, I love the fact that sleeping in a tent is still as exciting as it was when I was 8.
 For me, the adventure comes from stepping outside of the norm, be it in the great outdoors or not.
 And whether you choose to seek out a path less followed or just embark on something you’ve never done before, you’re adventuring!
 Camping in itself is, and always will be, an adventure, and one I intend to share with other people until I can no longer get into my sleeping bag.

 5Bring out your inner child

-Now I’m not suggesting that you turn your vacation into some sort of military operation, merely hinting at the fact that things are way easier, and a lot more fun, when you do them with someone else.
+Now I’m not suggesting that you turn your vacation into some sort of military operation.
+I’m merely hinting at the fact that things are way easier, and a lot more fun, when you do them with someone else.
 Pitching a tent is an obvious example of when teamwork in genuinely required, and it can be a real test of any relationship (queue watching other people try to do this!).
 So whether you like it or not, you’ll be learning some essential team building skills which, I highly recommend approaching with an open mind!